Matt Coles

 Matthew Thomas Coles (born 26 May 1990) is an English former professional cricketer.
 He played as a bowling all-rounder who bowled right-arm fast-medium pace and batted left-handed.
 He most recently was contracted to Essex County Cricket Club and has represented the England Lions cricket team.
-Coles played for Kent for two spells either side of spending 18 months at Hampshire in 2014.
-In 2016 he joined Bangladesh Premier League side Dhaka Dynamites for part of their season.
+Coles played for Kent for two spells either team of spending 18 months at Hampshire in 2014.
+In 2016 he joined Bangladesh Premier League team Dhaka Dynamites for part of their season.

 Early life and career

 Coles was born in Maidstone in Kent in 1990.
 He attended The Maplesden Noakes School and Mid-Kent College in the town and played for Kent age group teams at under-13, under-15 and under-17 levels.
 He was a member of Kent's cricket academy and first played for Kent's Second XI in 2007 before making his first-class cricket debut for the county in April 2009 against Loughborough UCCE.